-We invite you to join in helping CSU normalize failure and cultivate a resilient, authentic, and compassionate campus community.
+We invite you to join in helping CSU normalize failure and cultivate an authentic, and compassionate campus community.
 Make a commitment to yourself and your community by taking the Rams Fail Forward Pledge.

 Failure.
 We all do it.